rezacsedu/Bengali-Hate-Speech-Dataset/README.md

 ### Getting access to full dataset
 We're preparing the full version of the dataset.
 Once ready, we'll make it publicly accessible.
 So, please stay tuned!

+### WARNING!
+The data and lexicons contain contenst that are racist, sexist, homophobic, and offensive in many different ways.
+Datasets are collected and subsequently annotated only for reearch related purposes.
+Therefore, please use it with your risk.

 ### Authors:
 * Md.
 Rezaul Karim - [Research Scientist, Fraunhofer Institute for Applied Information Technology FIT, Germany](https://www.linkedin.com/in/karimanalytics/).